stevespages/events/README.md

     }
   }
 }

 ```

 ## *Events* class

-Before describin the methods of this class, the fields or columns it requires in an SQL database are described
+Before describing the methods of this class, the fields or columns it requires in an SQL database are described.
+This database must have a table called *events* with the fields (columns) indicated in the tables below.

 ### Varibles / SQL Fields

-When an event is created using `Events::createEvent($db, $post)`, a $post array will usually be sent from an HTML form using the HTTP post method to the PHP script.
-The $post array must have certain keys which are listed in the *Required fields* table below as these are the names of the required columns in the SQL table that stores the data.
-Certain optional fields may be supplied.
+When an event is created using `Events::createEvent($db, $post)`, a $post array will usually have been sent from an HTML form using the HTTP post method to the PHP script.
+The $post array must have certain keys which should be the same as the names of the required fields (columns) in the SQL table that stores the data.
+Certain optional fields may be supplied and again these must have the same name as indicated below for the SQL table fields.

 ### Required fields